tpoisot/DataSharingPaper/DataSharing-MS.md

 Long-term ecological data are one such example.
 We do not claim to know a "best" way to do so, but surely we can do better than the solution proposed by Moles and colleagues (not releasing them because it's a tricky issue).
-While it is clear that reelasing the whole dataset anew each time additional points are added makes little sense, we see no reason why these additional data should not be released (*e.g.* annually).
+While it is clear that releasing the whole dataset a new each time additional points are added makes little sense, we see no reason why these additional data should not be released (*e.g.* annually).
 Increasing the flexibility in the way data are cited would allow authors to reference all datasets (*i.e.* the original one,